 Have you or a loved one been hurt or killed in a crash involving a commercial vehicle, such as a truck, tractor-trailer, limousine, Uber cab or bus?
 You may be legally entitled to financial compensation for medical bills, lost wages and more.
-At the Bart Bernard Law Firm, we are here to help victims of commercial vehicle accidents so that they can get back to living their lives.
+At the Bart Bernard Injury Lawyers, we are here to help victims of commercial vehicle accidents so that they can get back to living their lives.

 Commercial vehicle drivers are held to the highest road safety standards, and many hard-working drivers meet this standard day in and day out.
 But one moment’s negligence can lead to a lifetime of devastating consequences for motorists who share the road with them.
-If you believe another driver’s negligent behavior contributed to your crash, we invite you to contact the Bart Bernard Law Firm right away.
+If you believe another driver’s negligent behavior contributed to your crash, we invite you to contact the Bart Bernard Injury Lawyers right away.
 Let our knowledge and years of experience go to work for you and your family and help you get back on your feet during this difficult time.

 Commercial vehicles are hidden in plain site; in a short morning commute, we may not even notice as we pass a dozen commercial vehicles like buses, ambulances, tow trucks, taxis, and tractor trailers.
 These vehicles may blend into the scenery but they account for approximately 10% of the motor vehicle crash deaths, numerous injuries, and loss of property, income, and livelihood for victims.